A practitioner perspective on AI in employee surveys.

 That data has historically been underused, for a simple reason: reading and synthesising thousands of comments is impractical at scale.

 Organisations running surveys with open-text questions now have a reason to take those questions seriously in a way that was previously difficult to sustain.
-A well-designed comment question — one that asks something specific rather than inviting general feedback — combined with AI-assisted analysis at the back end, can surface the texture of employee experience in a way that scores alone cannot.
+A well-designed comment question combined with AI-assisted analysis, can surface the texture of employee experience in a way that scores alone cannot.

 The same underlying capability can be applied at the data collection stage.
 Rather than asking employees to respond to a fixed set of open-text questions, the survey can extend into a dialogue with each respondent — probing, clarifying, surfacing insights that a static question cannot reach.